 PetroFrontier Corp. (the "Corporation") was incorporated in Alberta, Canada on February 6, 2009 under the name Australia Energy Corp.
 The Corporation's registered office is 900, 903 - 8th Ave.
 S.W.
 Calgary, Alberta, Canada T2P 0P7.
-The Corporation is engaged in exploring for and the production of petroleum and natural gas (note 5).
+The Corporation is engaged in exploring for and the production of petroleum and natural gas in western Canada (note 5).
 The Corporation had previously been engaged in the business of petroleum exploration in the Northern Territory, Australia, through its two wholly-owned subsidiaries, PetroFrontier (Australia) Pty Ltd ("PetroFrontier Australia") and Texalta (Australia) Pty Ltd ("Texalta Australia").

-The consolidated financial statements of the Corporation as at and for the year ended December 31, 2016 comprises the Corporation, PetroFrontier Australia and Texalta Australia and unless otherwise indicated the term "Corporation" refers to both the Corporation and its wholly-owned subsidiaries.
+The consolidated financial statements of the Corporation as at and for the year ended December 31, 2017 comprises the Corporation, PetroFrontier Australia and Texalta Australia and unless otherwise indicated the term "Corporation" refers to both the Corporation and its wholly-owned subsidiaries.

-2. CORPORATE INFORMATION
+2. CORPORATE INFORMATION AND GOING CONCERN